Jaden-Griggs/MART341-WebDesign/README.md

 >>>>>>> 84f91bd3c987014c88994809cd790e82f09e9eb1

 The universal selector is indicated by (*).
 As for a class selector, it starts with (.) and select everything in the document that applies to it.
 An ID selector begins with (#) and is basically used the same way as a class selector.
 The colors I used were light pink, hot pink and silver.
 This assignment was very time consuming to me.
+I chose to have my client be Nike.
+They are such a universal brand that focuses on meeting everyone's needs and have brought and advertised a lot of diversity to their brand.
+This assignment was just very, very long.